Anteste/portfolio/README.md

-# My portfolio website
+# My first portfolio website

-This is a project of my new, refreshed website.
+This was my first portfolio built in June, 2019.

 ## What kind of technologies did I use?